 In North America, the French language has been spoken since the 17th century in Canada, particularly in the province of Quebec.
 Despite not being a native language of the region, but imported by colonizers, Québécois people are fierce defenders of the French language.
 French speakers in France tend to accept English words (shopping, spoiler, pull over…) while in Quebec they prefer to maintain or invent new French words (magasiner, divulgacher, chandail…).

 - Quebec: 7.8 million

-The use of French is a historical fact linked to the presence of French colonisation in Indochina.
+The use of French is a historical consequence linked to the colonization of Indochina by the French.
 In Asia-Oceania, there are 1.7 million learners of French.
-4 countries are strongly involved: Cambodia, Laos, Vanuatu and Vietnam.
-In India, in the province of Pondichery, you will find signs translated into French.
+Among all, four countries have maintained the strongest ties with and use of the European language: Cambodia, Laos, Vanuatu and Vietnam.
+Curiously enough, even in India, in the province of Pondichery, you will find signs translated into French.

 And how to forget two of the most stunning paradise archipelagos in this corner of the world: New Caledonia and French Polynesia.